Onafanewlevel/PDCPart2/README.md

 # Who Wants to Be a Millionaire | Comp603 Project Part 2

 Welcome to "Who Wants to Be a Millionaire"!
-This is a Java-based trivia game inspired by the popular TV show, allowing players to test their knowledge by answering questions to win increasing amounts of prize money.This project is for **COMP603 PDC Assignment Part 2**.
+This is a Java-based trivia game inspired by the popular TV show, allowing players to test their knowledge by answering questions to win increasing amounts of prize money.
+This project is for **COMP603 PDC Assignment Part 2**.

 ### Group 40 Members:
 - [Setefano Muller | 16924823](https://github.com/Onafanewlevel)